Joel287g/error-codes-generator/README.md

 - **Generate Error Codes:** Automatically create unique and standardized error codes.
 - **Format Error Codes:** Ensure all error codes in your project adhere to a consistent format.
+- **Snippet for Error Generator:** Use the `erg` snippet to quickly insert the `"ERROR_GENERATOR"` keyword.

 ## Usage

-To generate an error code, simply type the keyword `ERROR_GENERATOR` in the location where you want the code to be inserted.
-The extension will automatically replace it with a generated nomenclature.
+To generate an error code, you can use the `erg` snippet to insert the `"ERROR_GENERATOR"` keyword, or manually type it.
+The extension will automatically replace the keyword with a generated nomenclature.

 The error code is created based on the file path, with an incremental counter for each error in the file.
 For example, for a file located at `src/core/utils.ts`, the generated codes would be: